 Narcissists and Codependents go hand-in-hand, right?
 It’s written on multiple blogs, social media platforms, and even in self-help books.
-But would more narcissistic abuse survivors be insulted by these statements if they were hearing them before the abuse disquieted their sense of self?
+But would more narcissistic abuse survivors be insulted by these statements if they were hearing them before the emotional abuse disquieted their sense of self?
 Here’s the myth behind emotional abuse and codependency.

 The term codependency represents a dysfunctional relationship paradigm in which one partner helps to enable the negative behaviors of the other, usually supporting their continued addictions, immaturity or other self-destructive behaviors.